HHS-EVGP/2025-Season/README.md

 Cleanup the Base-Station code

-What wer are collecting:
+What we are Sending:
-- 'time'
-- 'counter'
+- 'school_id'
 - 'throttle'
 - 'Brake_Pedal'
 - 'motor_temp'